apache/pekko/docs/src/main/paradox/serialization-jackson.md

 ---
-project.description: Serialization with Jackson for Akka.
+project.description: Serialization with Jackson for Pekko.
 ---
 # Serialization with Jackson